ognjen-dev/ognjen-dev/README.md

 # Hi, I'm Ognjen Vukotić.
 I also go by ognjen-dev 👋

 - 🔭 I’m currently working on a React Serverless app as well as making my portfolio website.
-- 🌱 I’m currently learning aws and ReactTS.
+- 🌱 I’m currently learning aws and Typescript.
 - 👯 I’m looking to collaborate on open-source projects and projects that will make me a better developer.
 - 💬 Ask me about front-end developement, git, graphic design and video editing.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ognjen-dev/) or [Twitter](https://twitter.com/devognjen)